Photo: Chris Cook

 - Vitamin E Thought by some to improve heart health.

-There are several research studies investigating this disease specifically
+There are several research programmes investigating this disease